 Usually, when people search for real estate agents, they search based on their location, such as, buy a house in Acworth Georgia.

 And if you want to rank on that page, then you need a dedicated landing page for each city you operate in.

-One landing page might look like this.
+One location page might look like this:

 This will help your SEO results — making your real estate website rank for high-commitment searches.
 But it will also ensure that when someone searches and finds your website, they won’t leave because they’re confused about where you help buy and sell houses.

 At Carrot, we offer an easy location landing page feature for our customers.

 We allow our customers to quickly and simply create multiple landing pages that look identical, except for the location that they advertise.

 This ensures that you never miss out on a lead for such a silly reason as not marketing the correct location to each prospect.